Adaptively secure unitary designs with constant non-Clifford cost

-{\em Low depth and few non-Clifford gates.---} Our homeopathy construction realizes a quantum-unitary $k$-design with very few non-Clifford gates, representing an important step toward the practical implementation of random unitaries on fault-tolerant platforms.
+{\em Low depth and few non-Clifford gates.---} Our construction realizes a quantum-unitary $k$-design with very few non-Clifford gates, representing an important step toward the practical implementation of random unitaries on fault-tolerant platforms.
 Reducing the number of non-Clifford gates is essential because their logical implementation requires either deep physical circuits or complex error-detection schemes.
 Without such a reduction, the shallow constructions of Ref.~\cite{schuster2025randomunitariesextremelylow} remain shallow only at the logical level—the depth at the physical level increases significantly once non-Clifford operations are made fault-tolerant.
 That said, besides limiting non-Clifford gates, it is also desirable to keep the overall depth shallow; otherwise, the total number of physical operations still becomes too large.
-Our construction can achieve both goals: building on previous results~\cite{moore1998parallelquantumcomputationquantum,jiang2022optimalspacedepthtradeoffcnot}, we can generate the two random Clifford circuits in logarithmic depth while keeping the number of non-Clifford gates low, as formalized in the next corollary. \begin{corollary} Quantum-secure unitary $k$-designs on $n$ qubits can be realized with $O(k^2 \log \varepsilon^{-1})$ non-Clifford gates, $O(n^2 + k^2)$ extra qubits, and an overall depth $O(\log n + \log k)$ under all-to-all connectivity. \end{corollary}
+Our construction can achieve both goals: building on previous results~\cite{moore1998parallelquantumcomputationquantum,jiang2022optimalspacedepthtradeoffcnot}, we can generate the two random Clifford circuits in logarithmic depth while keeping the number of non-Clifford gates low, as formalized in the next corollary and explictly proved in Appendix S.3~3~\cite{_see_}. \begin{corollary} Quantum-secure unitary $k$-designs on $n$ qubits can be realized with $O(k^2 \log \varepsilon^{-1})$ non-Clifford gates, $O(n^2 + k^2)$ extra qubits, and an overall depth $O(\log n + \log k)$ under all-to-all connectivity. \end{corollary} As a final remark, the use of extra qubits and all-to-all connectivity seem to be necessary to achieve a shallow-depth version of our construction, as Ref.~\cite{grevink2025glueshortdepthdesignsunitary} shows a linear lower bound for implementing a Clifford $k$-designs with $k \ge 4$.